Your Chartered Motor Coaches in Winter Weather

 - Having/using snow chains is not so much as being able to drive in unsafe conditions- but rather to be safe when driving, or even with a stuck parked bus.
 Anytime there is any significant amount of snowfall in the Winter Park area- almost all roads, driveways, parking lots get plowed for travel.
 But the pavement surrounding a parked bus may not be plowed because of its parked location, or other vehicles/curbs/objects surrounding it.
 The #1 reason for our groups’ travel delays in Winter Park is a stuck bus after being parked overnight.
 Without chains- the bus driver has to arrange with their dispatch or central office to get a local tow which can take up to several hours to eventually get the bus unstuck.
 Of course- this will happen at the most inconvenient times such as prior to your scheduled performance time or ski lessons.
 Rescheduling these events, may cause a ½ day or even an entire day of missed recreation.
 With a set of tire chains available and quickly installed- valuable time can be saved in just minutes.

-- The Winter Park shuttle buses operate as a convenient way to get you around town and to and from the slopes during your leisure time.
-This is not a fast means of transportation!
-They follow an established route that runs twice an hour and is available for all other visitors of the town and ski area.
+- The Winter Park shuttle buses operate as a free and convenient way to get you around town, and to and from the slopes during your leisure time.
+This is not a fast means of transportation, and not always right on schedule!
+They follow an established route running once an hour on weekdays, and twice an hour on weekends, and is available for all other visitors of the town and ski resort.
 The routes are color coded (see maps) and are relatively easy to understand the operation once ridden.
-The bus capacity is 44.
+The bus capacity is usually 44.
 If your group uses the shuttle buses for primary transportation- remember to start early!

-- You will find the shuttle bus convenient for moving individuals or small groups to and from the slopes or town for souvenir shopping, restaurants, etc. when promptness is not an important issue.
-At the ski area- there are signs designating the route and the lodging facilities that the route serves.
+- You will find the shuttle bus convenient for moving individuals or small groups to and from the resort or town for souvenir shopping, restaurants, etc. when promptness is not an important issue.
+At the resort’s main shuttle bus hub- there are signs designating the shuttle route and the lodging facilities the route serves.
 Wait for your bus under the appropriate sign.
 If your place of lodging is not listed- simply ask any bus driver which bus route to use.
 BE SURE YOUR STUDENTS KNOW THE EXACT NAME OF YOUR LODGING FACILITY.
 THE SHUTTLE BUSES DO NOT SERVE SNOW MOUNTAIN RANCH LODGES AND CABINS.